rafalfalandys/web-scrapper/README.md

 Script saving data of products from euro.com.pl store to local storage.
-Run from product's tab console
+Run in product's tab in browser's console.

 INSTRUCTION FOR GOOGLE CHROME: